The Vivari manifesto · July 2026

 The industry's standard remedy for agent failure is to wait for the next model.
 Swap the brain, keep the negligence.
 Nobody manages a struggling junior engineer this way - you don't fire them and requisition a smarter human; you give them context, feedback, and narrower scope, because you understand the problem is rarely raw intelligence.

 We have tested this the hard way.
-In our own work we watched a tiny, properly-treated model outperform one six times its size on a judgment task the big model kept failing — not because of magic, but because the small one was given exactly the right job, the right context, and the right boundaries.
-Capability was never the bottleneck.Management was.
+In our own work we watched a tiny, properly treated model outperform one six times its size on a judgment task the big model kept failing.
+The small one had been given exactly the right job, the right context, and the right boundaries.
+The constraint that day was management.
 It is the cheapest upgrade in AI, and almost no one ships it.

-Everything we owe the stranger fits in one sentence — because it is the same sentence we already honor for humans.
-Context: agents born knowing your project, not interrogating it from zero.
+Everything we owe the stranger, we already give every human hire as a matter of course.
+Context: agents born knowing your project instead of interrogating it from zero.
 Memory: what one agent learns on Tuesday, every agent knows on Wednesday.
-Permissions: access scoped to the role, not the default of everything.
-Review: risky changes checked before they land — with evidence, not vibes.
-Audit: every action on a record you can actually replay.
+Permissions: access scoped to the role instead of defaulting to everything.
+Review: risky changes checked before they land, with evidence a human can inspect.
+Audit: every action on a record you can replay.
 Intervention: a human who can redirect with a sentence, or grab the wheel outright.
-Structure: a real division of labor, because a fleet is not a pile of chatbots.
+Structure: a division of labor, because a fleet is not a pile of chatbots.

 One more thing we owe it: honesty about what it is.
 An agent org chart should not cosplay a human one.
-Humans come bundled — a salary must buy a whole role, so we invent titles and hierarchies to manage the bundles.
+Humans come bundled - a salary must buy a whole role, so we invent titles and hierarchies to manage the bundles.
 Agents unbundle.
-The right structure is not a pyramid of vice presidents; it is an ecology of specialists, each shipped with exactly the permissions, tools, and knowledge its niche requires, supervised not by middle management but bymagnification — the ability to see the whole fleet at a glance and dive to any single terminal in one motion.
+Rather than a pyramid of vice presidents, the right structure is an ecology of specialists, each shipped with exactly the permissions, tools, and knowledge its niche requires, supervised not by middle management but by magnification - the ability to see the whole fleet at a glance and dive to any single terminal in one motion.

 Why I built it

 For years, I was the management layer.
-My real workflow was embarrassingly manual: think out loud with one model, have it produce notes, carry those notes to a different model to challenge and continue, carry the results back, then hand the plan to yet other agents to implement — me, ferrying context between brilliant strangers like a courier, because none of them could remember, none of them could check each other, and none of them answered to anything.
+My real workflow was embarrassingly manual: think out loud with one model, have it produce notes, carry those notes to a different model to challenge and continue, carry the results back, then hand the plan to yet other agents to implement - me, ferrying context between brilliant strangers like a courier, because the models could not remember, could not check each other, and answered to nothing.

 Every piece of Vivari was built to automate a job I was already doing by hand: the shared memory the models didn't have, the cross-checking I did between them, the orchestration I was, the safety review I performed at midnight before letting anything touch a repo I cared about.
-This is not a thesis we invented for a launch.
-It is a workflow we lived first, then turned into a place.
+Vivari is that workflow, turned into a place.

 Vivari

-Vivari is the AI agent workspace: a living, observed environment where fleets of agents — engineering agents shipping code, research agents mapping a market, ops agents running the pipeline — are put to work and kept accountable at the magnification you choose.
+Vivari is the AI agent workspace: a living, observed environment where fleets of agents (engineering agents shipping code, research agents mapping a market, ops agents running the pipeline) are put to work and kept accountable at the magnification you choose.
 Zoom out and the whole fleet is one glance.
-Zoom in and you are inside one agent's real terminal, hands on the keys.
-In between: rooms of agents sharing living memory, deterministic safety review holding the risky changes with evidence from your own history, and a resident orchestrator that runs the floor — and hands you the wheel the moment you reach for it.
+Zoom in and you are inside one agent's terminal, hands on the keys.
+In between: rooms of agents sharing living memory, Vivari Guard, the deterministic review engine, holding the risky changes with evidence from your own history, and a resident orchestrator that keeps the fleet moving and steps aside the instant you take over.

-It runs the agents you already use — Claude Code, Codex, Cursor today — and shipping code is only the first job you'll hire them for.
+It runs the agents you already use (Claude Code, Codex, Cursor today), and shipping code is only the first job you'll hire them for.
 Everything the fleet does goes on the record.
-Nothing about that is aspiration; it is how this product was built, by its own fleet, under its own audit trail.
-We will show the receipts.
+This product was built by its own fleet, under its own audit trail.

 The models will keep getting smarter.
-That is exactly why the management layer matters more every month, not less: the more capable the stranger, the less acceptable the negligence.
-The teams that win the next decade will not be the ones with marginally better brains — every team will have those.
-They will be the ones that learned to run a hundred brilliant strangers the way great organizations have always run brilliant people.
+That is exactly why the management layer matters more every month: the more capable the stranger, the less acceptable the negligence.
+Every team will have the smarter models.
+The teams that win the next decade will be the ones that learned to run a hundred brilliant strangers the way great organizations have always run brilliant people.

 We manage what we value.
-It's time to manage the agents.
+It's time the agents got the same.

 - Wael Masri